VincentLanglet/Twig-CS-Fixer/docs/command.md

 - `junit` following JUnit schema XML from Jenkins.
 - `null` if you don't want any reporting.

+If you implemented and configured [a custom reporter](configuration.md#Custom-Reporters), it can be used too.

 ## Debug mode

 The `--debug` option displays error identifiers instead of messages.
 This is